Karce/nano-prepowtx/README.md

-CHIM is a server and controller to stress test the Nano network.
+NanoBots is a P2P network to stress test the Nano network.